 “The best way to manage returns is to not have them in the first place,” Eytan said.
 “Returns cost a lot of time and money for businesses.”
 Eytan notes that transparency in product descriptions and other content related to your listings can go a long way when it comes to helping customers buy the right item, which can thereby help prevent returns.
 Product images should be clear and accurate, and providing good customer support is key.
 It’s imperative to have clearly defined return policies in place for your products.

 If one of your products has a high return rate, look at why you are getting returns.
 Is there something you could change to help prevent returns?
-(FeedbackFive’s product review monitoring feature can help you keep track of a product’s reputation over time.)
 There are a variety of different software solutions and systems you can use to manage returns, but the important thing is to make the process quick and easy for customers.

 If you’re planning to try to resell a returned item, it’s important to test it and list it with a clear description.
 Failure to do so will lead to bad feedback and possibly even account suspensions or performance issues.
 “You’ll need FeedbackFive pretty quickly because people will start destroying your reputation left and right.
 And while you’re trying to do something good and just move an item, you’re creating a bad experience,” Eytan said.